 Seaside family fun

-From exploring the nearby pier to being captivated by magic shows and taking a dip in the sea, Blackpool Pleasure Beach has lots for children to enjoy.
+From exploring the three piers to being captivated by magic shows and taking a dip in the sea, Blackpool Pleasure Beach has lots for children to enjoy.
 With plenty of affordable places to stay and everything you could need right on the seafront, Blackpool is ideal for an exciting weekend away with kids of all ages.

 Plenty of entertainment